wwarthen/RomWBW/ReadMe.txt

 Startup Command Processing

-Each of the operating system supported by RomWBW provide a mechanism to run commands at boot.
+Each of the operating systems supported by RomWBW provide a mechanism to run commands at boot.
 This is similar to the AUTOEXEC.BAT files from MS-DOS.

-With the exception of ZPM3, all operating system will look for a file called PROFILE.SUB on the system drive at boot.
+With the exception of ZPM3, all operating systems will look for a file called PROFILE.SUB on the system drive at boot.
 If it is found, it will be processed as a standard CP/M submit file.
 You can read about the use of the SUBMIT facility in the CP/M manuals included in the RomWBW distribution.
+Note that the boot disk must also have a copy of SUBMIT.EXE.

 In the case of ZPM3, the file called STARTZPM.COM will be run at boot.
 To customize this file, you use the ZCPR ALIAS facility.
 You will need to refer to ZCPR documentation for more information on the ALIAS facility.

-Note that automatic startup processing generally requires booting to a disk drive.
+Note that the automatic startup processing generally requires booting to a disk drive.
 Since the ROM disk is not writable, there is no simple way to add/edit a PROFILE.SUB file there.
 If you want to customize your ROM and add a PROFILE.SUB file to the ROM Disk, it will work, but is a lot harder than using a boot disk.